Tissue Processing For Histology: What Exactly Happens?

 1. Get Your Pencil Out

 Following fixation, the tissue sample is transferred to a tissue cassette.
-These come in various sizes and hold and protect the tissue while it undergoes processing.
+These cassettes, which come in various sizes, hold and protect the tissue while it undergoes processing.

-There are three main steps in tissue processing, namely: ‘dehydration’, ‘clearing’, and ‘infiltration’.
-Each of the steps of the processing method involves the diffusion of a solution into tissue and dispersion of the previous solution in the series.
+There are three main steps in tissue processing: ‘dehydration’, ‘clearing’, and ‘infiltration’.
+Each step involves the diffusion of a solution into tissue and the dispersion of the previous solution in the series.

 2. All the Fun of the Carousel

-In most modern institutes and labs, tissue processing for histology will be carried out in dedicated tissue processing machines.
+In most modern institutes and labs, tissue processing for histology is carried out in dedicated tissue processing machines.
 The older design of machine is a carousel, which contains a cage where the tissue cassettes are placed.

 This carousel has a number of glass beakers containing solvents and solutions that ensure the tissue is dehydrated and cleared, ready for paraffin wax embedding.
 The carousel vertically agitates the cage in each solution before moving on to the next solution in the dehydration/clearing method.